 Q: Can you freeze raw milk to prolong its lifespan?

-If you plan to store raw milk for a long time, be sure to give the container a good shake to distribute the cream evenly, and keep the lid open to prevent the buildup of pressure.9
+If you plan to store raw milk for a long time, the Healthy Home Economist recommends giving the container a good shake so the cream will be evenly distributed.
+If using glass containers, it's smart to keep the lid partially open to prevent the buildup of pressure that will cause the glass to break.24